 An imaginative and super-attractive storage aid: the humble branch.
 A beautiful rail made from birch is a lovely way to display your prettiest tops.

 A simple garment rail is hard to beat.
-Light, portable, and easy to fit into the corner of a room, they’re also perfect for carting out when guests need to hang their coats somewhere.
+Light, portable, and easy to fit into the corner of a room, it's also perfect for carting out when guests need to hang their coats somewhere.

 Give your clothes and accessories special treatment by showing them off in beautifully-lit glass cabinets.